j-oram/ValidationExplorer/README.md

 [TESTING DESCRIPTION IS A BIT CONFUSING, LET'S DICUSS WHAT NEEDS TO GO HERE...]

-- Testing: This is an empty directory with the requisite file structure for testing.
+- Testing: This is an empty directory with the requisite file structure for testing [WHAT DOES THIS MEAN?].
 The testing folder contains blank text files called placeHold.txt to hold the file structure.
 These can be ignored.
 After running `runall.R` this directory will contain the full datasets, masked datasets, and site-visit-true-autoID combinations with counts of zero for each simulated dataset.

+- VIGNETTE: ONCE FINISHED SHOULD JUST BE THE PDF AS IT IS A STATIC DOC.
+SEE ALSO, R PACKAGES FOR MORE GUIDELINES/HOW TO STRUCTURE THIS WITHIN AN R PKG.